 How to Repair a Screen in a Wooden Frame

-If your wood window frame uses retaining spline instead of staples to fasten the... screen to the wood frame, then use the technique described in the tutorial, how to repair an aluminum frame screen door.
+If your wood window frame uses retaining spline instead of staples to fasten the screen... to the wood frame, then use the technique for repairing an aluminum frame screen door.

 02 of 07